bgkim-star/DISC-ICDE2021/README.md

   - The `collect` operation collects data points to be updated.
   - The `cluster` operation updates clusters from the collected data points.
 - It supports `labelAndReturn` to compute the labels of the data points in the window.
+- It returns the same clustering result as DBSCAN

 ## How to Use